netsec-ethz/scion-tutorials/content/install/android.md

 That’s it!
 The process takes a while but is fully automatic.
 At the end, a dialog opens which asks to select the ‘gen’ folder from internal memory.
 Select it to continue.

-!!! hint
+{% include alert type="hint" content="
-    If the folder selection doesn't show up, run the following script to trigger it manually:
+If the folder selection doesn't show up, run the following script to trigger it manually: `./import_folder` " %}
-    `./import_folder`

 That means of course, that the ‘gen’ folder needs to be readily available on the internal memory.
 Download it directly or push it onto the device with ADB.

-!!! warning
+{% include alert type="warning" content="
 SCION for Android currently only supports a SCION end host configuration, as described [in this tutorial](../advanced/setup_endhost.md)

-!!! warning
+" %}

+{% include alert type="warning" content="
-    SCIOND config in the ‘gen’ folder needs a little adjustment on Android, as described [here](#changes-to-gen-folder)
+SCIOND config in the ‘gen’ folder needs a little adjustment on Android, as described [here](#changes-to-gen-folder) " %}

 ## Manual setup